Connect Google

 Google Auth Platform · Get started

 Go to Google Auth Platform → Overview.
 If the page says Google Auth Platform not configured yet, click Get started.
 Fill in an app name (SwarmMarshal Personal is fine), choose your email as the user support email, choose External for the audience, then enter your email again as the developer contact.
 Accept Google's policy checkbox if shown, and finish the wizard.
-Test users live on a different page; we'll add you there next.
+The publishing status lives on a different page; we'll switch that next.

 Step 3b